SleepingCui/EasyTimerBackupReforged/README.md

 [中文](https://github.com/SleepingCui/EasyTimerBackupReforged/blob/master/README_zh_CN.md)

-### Features
+## Features

-- Allows users to specify directories to be backed up
+1. Allows users to specify directories to back up.

-- Customizable backup destination folder
+2. Customizable backup destination folder.

-- Schedule backups at regular intervals

-### How to configure
+3. Scheduled backups.
+4. Support for selecting compression formats.

+## Configuration

-1. The first time you run the program, it will automatically generate a configuration file and exit.
+1. When the program runs for the first time, it will automatically generate a configuration file and exit.

-2. In the directory where the program will generate `config.json` file, configuration is complete, re-run the program, the program will automatically load them!
+2. Configure the `config.json` file in the directory where it was generated, then restart the program to automatically load the settings!

-### Warning
+## Note

-​    **This project can only run in an environment with Java 17 or higher.**
+**This project can only run in a Java 17 or later environment.**

-### License
+## License

-This program is licensed under the GPLv2 License.
-See the LICENSE file for more details.
+This program is licensed under the GPLv2.